nabeelvalley/docs/content/docs/random/vim.md

 - `set so=999` will keep your focus in the center
 - `set so=5` will keep 5 lines around your focus

+# Sliding Editor Up

+You can slide the editor up by adding padding to the bottom of the current editor with `crtl+e` which is useful when editing a line towards to bottom of the screen

 # Opening a Terminal

 You can open a terminal using the `:term` command, and you can exit terminal mode using `ctrl + \ ctrl + n`, thereafter using `:q` to close the terminal window